 Venezuela.
 Annual inflation hit 229%.
 The bolivar lost over 70% of its value.
 Venezuelans use crypto to pay rent, buy medicine, send remittances, and pay school fees.
 Private-sector crypto transactions hit $119 million per month in mid-2025.
 Many of them trade Amazon, Google Play, and Netflix gift cards on P2P platforms in exchange for USDT — it's become an informal economy of digital barter.

 The unbanked.
 1.3 billion adults worldwide have no bank account.
-Over half of them are concentrated in eight countries: Bangladesh, China, Egypt, India, Indonesia, Mexico, Nigeria, and Pakistan.
+Over half of them are concentrated in eight countries: Bangladesh, Egypt, India, Indonesia, Mexico, Nigeria, Pakistan, and the Philippines.
 But 900 million of them have a mobile phone.
 A smartphone and USDT is enough to buy an Amazon gift card, a Google Play subscription, or a prepaid Visa — no bank, no credit check, no approval process.

 In Nigeria, 95% of surveyed users prefer receiving stablecoin payments over naira.
 USDT accounts for roughly 80% of stablecoin volume across Africa.
 For freelancers paid in USDT — and there are over 4 million in Nigeria alone — converting to a gift card is often faster, cheaper, and more reliable than trying to cash out through a local bank.
 If you're curious about what USDT costs in your country, our P2P cost tracker compares real-time prices across 10 markets.Bitrefill vs Coinsbee vs CoinGate: Which One Actually Works